-CRT also promotes, in Blacks and other racial minorities who internalize its message, a self-defeating fatalism that denies agency.
+CRT also promotes, in minorities who internalize its message, a self-defeating fatalism that denies agency.
 They’re oppressed and there’s nothing they can do as individuals to overcome their disadvantages.
 This represents what Greg Lukinoff and Jonathan Haidt, in their book The Coddling of the American Mind, described as the cognitive distortion of Catastrophising.

 In short, CRT is an intrinsically illiberal ideology, one that subordinates facts, reason and careful deliberation to tribal passions.

 This, of course, brings up the central question: Are Jews white within this paradigm?